NOAA-ORR-ERD/ADIOS/README.rst

 Automated Data Inquiry for Oil Spills: ADIOS
 ############################################

-This repository serves as a communication center for the NOAA Oil Libary Project:
+This repository serves as a communication center for the NOAA Oil Library Project:

 **Automated Data Inquiry for Oil Spills: ADIOS**

+`See the Project Documentation Here <https://noaa-orr-erd.github.io/ADIOS/>`_

 NEWS
 ====

 NOAA/ADIOS will be at `Interspill <https://www.interspillevent.com/>`_ in London, England, 12-15 March, 2018.

-If you have an interst in the project, please find Chris Barker (look for the NOAA Logo on his shirt).
+If you have an interest in the project, please find Chris Barker (look for the NOAA Logo on his shirt).
 Or drop him an email to arrange a meeting:

 Chris.Barker@noaa.gov